Mosuo: Mosuo women have many partners

 "While it is possible for a Mosuo woman to change partners as often as she likes, few Mosuo women have more than one partner at a time.
 Anthropologists call this system 'serial monogamy.'
 Most Mosuo form long-term relationships and do not change partners frequently.
 Some of these pairings may even last a lifetime."

 But, in other anthropologists' views, it is a more recent change, "in the face of political campaigns and cultural integration with the Han Chinese", and "previous generations often continued with multiple partners even after a child was born.
 Some older Na report having upwards of 30, 40, even 50 partners throughout their lifetime" and despite these changes, "notions of exclusivity are not entrenched, and the Na language has no word for 'jealousy'."

-Fathers of children are commonly not known
+Fathers of children are not known and unimportant

 The large majority of women know their children's fathers; it is actually a source of embarrassment if a mother cannot identify a child's father.
 But, "unlike many cultures which castigate mothers and children without clear paternity, Na children induce no such censure".
 The father of a child born from a walking marriage will not see his child during the day, but rather at night time.
 The father doesn't play as large a role in the development of the child.
 "At a child's birth, the father, his mother and sisters come to celebrate, and bring gifts.
-On New Year's Day, a child visits the father to pay respect to him and his household.
+On New Year's Day, a child visits the father to pay respect to him and his Awo.
 A father also participates in the coming-of-age ceremony.
 Though he does not have an everyday role, the father is nevertheless an important partner."
+Mosuo refer to their fathers as ave, ada and abo which is the same term used for uncles.
+Fathers visit their children regularly, assist them and hold feasts for them at their Awo.
+Especially when the brothers are absent from the household are the fathers called in for assistance.